OpenStreetMap-based Autonomous Navigation With LiDAR Naive-Valley-Path Obstacle Avoidance: Evaluation

 We test the global goal-reaching for our system using the graph shown in Fig. \ref{fig:graph}.
 Due to this area being newly constructed, there is no information in OSM concerning trafficable paths.
 Hence, we created the road network by hand using the JOSM application.
 Given this graph and the current localization, we send a global goal by hand at a certain point of the network and record the vehicle's autonomous trajectory during the process.
 Once the goal is reached, we repeat the global goal sending sequentially to cover most of the area of the experiment.
 In Fig. \ref{fig:gp_experiments1}, we show the results after doing the process described above, where we mark the start of each path and its sent global goal.

 It is worth noting that the road network built is a sparse representation.
 Then, graph connections have only topological meaning in the context of the GPP layer and don't describe the shape of the road.
 For this reason, we cannot use the black lines in Fig. \ref{fig:gp_experiments1} as reference for trajectory evaluation.
 Driving the vehicle through the center of the road following its shape falls on the LPP layer.
-Then, to evaluate the system quantitatively and compare it with another state-of-the-art one, we drove manually the same paths through the center of the road to use them as ground truth.
+Then, to evaluate the system quantitatively and compare it with another state-of-the-art one, we drove manually the same paths through the center of the road to use them as ground truth by recording the localization during driving.
+To obtain enough accuracy, we use (exceptionally for ground truth) a GPS-RTK utilizing a base station on the roof of the main building in the Scientific park area.
+The accuracy of the RTK system is $0.1m$ for the parts running in RTK-\textit{floating} point mode and $0.02m$ for the places where RTK-\textit{fixed} point is achieved.

 Given the ground truth, it was impossible to compare our system with others that use grid maps for GPP because we have problems generating this kind of map in this extensive and highly unstructured environment using maps generators such as Gmapping \cite{grisetti2007improved}.
 Another challenge using grid maps is to reference it in a global coordinates frame.
 Such barriers demonstrate the improvement of our GPP module against a vast part of state-of-the-art works \cite{zou2021comparative}.
 Hence, we compared our approach with another OSM-based autonomous navigation system: \textit{Li et al.} \cite{li2021openstreetmap}.
 In this work, the authors aim at the problem of OSM error by correcting OSM nodes using a local cost map as a reference.
 The LPP layer on \textit{Li et al.} \cite{li2021openstreetmap} uses that cost map constructed from road edge detection from the camera and a classic A$^*$ algorithm for optimization.
 In Table \ref{tab:gp_experiments}, we show the comparison of error measures against ground truth for both systems.
 We can see that our method follows better the center of the road, and then its shape, for this environment.
 The average speed during the experiments was $v_{av} = \SI{1.1}{\frac{\meter}{\sec}}$.